 In addition, the K400 features an array of mediacentric buttons that allow for instant manipulation of volume, audio/video playback, and browser navigation.

 All-in-all, if you’re in the market for a top-of-the-line, feature packed keyboard for your media center, check out the Logitech K400.
+If you’d like to learn more about all-in-one wireless keyboard and mouse combos, click here.

 - Designed specifically for media PCs